Groups

 "subset_ids": ["sub_abc123", "sub_def456"]

-}'How Multiple Access Filters Interact
+}'How Multiple Access Policies Interact

-When a group has multiple access filters:
+When a group has multiple access policies:

 AND(the member sees data matching all categories)

-See Access Filters for detailed examples.
+See Access Policies for detailed examples.

 Viewing Group Details